Academic Program Guide

 Grades 9 -12

-This is lab-based physics class designed for 9th graders.
+This is lab-based physics course designed for 9th graders.
 The first course of the district's high school science curriculum.
 Using the processes of scientific inquiry, engineering design, and critical thinking; students discover and apply patterns in major physics topics: motion, forces & momentum, energy, waves, and electromagnetism.
-An important aim of the class is to develop and build students' math abilities, performance in problem solving, scientific literacy, and technical communication skills that will be used in later science classes.
-An Honors Extension is available for students wishing to pursue an enhanced exploration of the class content and greater academic challenge (see teacher for specifics).
-Grade: 9th
+An important aim of the course is to develop and build students' math abilities, performance in problem solving, scientific literacy, and technical communication skills that will be used in later science courses.
+An Honors Extension is available for students wishing to pursue an enhanced exploration of the course content and greater academic challenge (see teacher for specifics).

 STEM Chemistry

-This lab-based class studies the interactions among different forms of energy and matter, emphasizing higher-level mathematical relationships and reasoning.
+This lab-based course studies the interactions among different forms of energy and matter, emphasizing higher-level mathematical relationships and reasoning.
 The mathematical skills necessary for success include algebraic manipulation, graphing, and data analysis.
-This class addresses extended depth in STEM topics and the Oregon State Science Standards (OSSS).
+This course addresses extended depth in STEM topics and the Oregon State Science Standards (OSSS).
 Topics include: the structures of atoms and compounds, the Periodic Table of Elements, chemical reactions, gases, solutions, chemical quantities, kinetic theory and thermodynamics.
-Content and skills that have been learned in previous science classes will be built upon.
-This is the second class in the district's science class sequence.
-Grade: 10th
+Content and skills that have been learned in previous science courses will be built upon.
+This is the second course in the district's science course sequence.
+This course is designed for 10th graders.

 Biology

-This is a lab-based class covering the foundational principles of modern life; focusing on molecular processes.
-This class is framed by the themes of: Structure & Function and Interaction & change.
+This is a lab-based course covering the foundational principles of modern life; focusing on molecular processes.
+This course is framed by the themes of: Structure & Function and Interaction & change.
 All Oregon State Standards for Biology, Scientific Inquiry and Engineering Design are covered.
-Class content includes: the study of biochemistry, cellular processes, genetics, evolution, and ecology.
+Course content includes: the study of biochemistry, cellular processes, genetics, evolution, and ecology.
 The technological, historical, political and environmental aspects of Biology will be addressed.
 Content learned in Physics and Chemistry is built upon and expanded by the biological context.
 Critical thinking and analysis are emphasized.
-This is the third class in the district's science class sequence.
-Prerequisites: Physics & Chemistry or STEM Chemistry.
-Grade: 11th.
-Students may earn Dual Credit with a partnering Community College program. (see the teacher for specifics).
+This is the third course in the district's science course sequence.

 Human Anatomy & Physiology